 The first thing is permits and licenses.
-Depending on the type of business you have and where you are located, you could have to get a sellers permit, state or local business permits, tax permits, and more.
+Depending on the type of business you have and where you are located, you may have to get a sellers permit, state or local business permits, tax permits, and more.
 It is important that you research what you need to get so that you don’t face fines and penalties later.
 Your local Chamber of Commerce can usually help.

 3. A Product or Medium